-- The truck’s mechanics
+The truck’s mechanics

 An in-depth investigation is needed to identify every potentially liable party after a crash.
-A skilled semi-truck accident attorney can also sort through the layers of insurance coverage to determine all possible sources of compensation for you and your family.
+Our skilled Phoenix truck accident lawyers can also sort through the layers of insurance coverage to determine all possible sources of compensation for you and your family.

-Evidence We May Use in a Phoenix Semi-Truck Accident Claim
+Evidence We May Use in Truck Accident Claims

 Truck accident cases often require the investigation and review of many kinds of evidence to determine the true cause of the wreck and the party or parties that may be legally liable.